udippant/base-drafts/draft-ietf-quic-transport.md

 ### Version Negotiation Validation {#version-validation}

-Though the cryptographic handshake has integrity protection, two forms of QUIC version downgrade are possible.
-In the first, an attacker replaces the QUIC version in the Initial packet.
+Though the cryptographic handshake has integrity protection, two forms of QWIK version downgrade are possible.
+In the first, an attacker replaces the QWIK version in the Initial packet.
 In the second, a fake Version Negotiation packet is sent by an attacker.
 To protect against these attacks, the transport parameters include three fields that encode version information.
 These